dsuryd/dotNetify/DevApp.ViewModels/Docs/GetStarted.md

 ## Get Started

-##### SPA Template
+#### SPA Template
-The easiest way to get started to use the basic SPA template that contains some of the examples from this website, and also include a functional login page with JWT authentication.
+The easiest way to get started to use the basic SPA template that contains some examples, and also include a functional login page with JWT authentication.

 Prerequisites:
 - Node.js